hogbergmarkus/pythonic-hangman/README.md

 - Depending on game mode chosen, the program will generate a list with words of a specific length,

-  and then chose a random one from that list, to present for the user to guess.
+  and then choose a random one from that list, to present for the user to guess.

 - The other lists keep track of player progress and are used to provide feedback.